OSGP/gxf-gitops/README.md

 Gitops repo for GXF platform

 ## Dependencies
-You need an openssl version that can generate ed25519:
+- You need an openssl version that can generate ed25519
+- You need bash4

+for Mac:
-for Mac: `brew install libfido2`
+- `brew install libfido2`
+- `brew install bash`

 ## Installation
 - Install k3d: `brew install k3d`